Trade tensions with U.S. testing resolve of Chinese consumers

 Deteriorating trade ties between the United States and China could mean American imports, including Harley-Davidson motorcycles, could be much more expensive in the future as the two countries trade tit-for-tat tax hikes on each other's goods.

-If prices rise, Guo said he wouldn't contemplate buying another Harley.
+If prices rise, Gao said he wouldn't contemplate buying another Harley.
 (Click https://reut.rs/2vpq7JL to see a picture package of products that might be affected by raised tariffs on U.S. imports)

 Since entering office, U.S. President Donald Trump has taken a hard line on trade.
 Last month, the world's biggest economy said it would impose tariffs on steel and aluminum imports from most trading partners, including China.